-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 5.3 What steps does a leniency application involve?
 What timeframe do these typically follow?

-As stated in question 5.1, a cartel member may apply for leniency until the investigation report has been officially served.
-Although the Regulation on Active Cooperation does not provide detailed principles on the ‘marker system', the TCA can grant a grace period to applicants to submit the necessary information and evidence.
-For the applicant to be eligible for a grace period, it must provide minimum information concerning the affected products, the duration of the cartel and the names of the parties.
-A document (showing the date and time of the application and a request for time to prepare the requested information and evidence) will be given to the applicant by the assigned unit.
+As stated in question 5.1, a cartel member or a cartel facilitator may apply for leniency until the investigation report has been officially served to benefit from full immunity under Article 4 of the Regulation on Active Cooperation.
+In order to benefit from a reduction in fine under Article 5 of the Regulation on Active Cooperation, the applicant may apply for leniency no later than three months after formal service of the investigation notice on condition that the investigation report is not served by then.
+Although the Regulation on Active Cooperation does not set out detailed principles on the 'marker system', the Competition Authority can grant a grace period to applicants to submit the necessary information and evidence.
+For the applicant to be eligible for a grace period, it must provide minimum information concerning:

 5.4 What are the rights and obligations of the applicant during the leniency application and over the course of its cooperation with the enforcement authorities?

-According to the principles set forth under the Regulation on Active Cooperation, the applicant (ie, the undertaking or employees or managers of the undertaking) must keep the application confidential until the end of the investigation, unless otherwise requested by the TCA.
+According to the principles set forth under the Regulation on Active Cooperation, the applicant (ie, the undertaking or employees or managers of the undertaking) must keep the application confidential until the end of the investigation, unless otherwise requested by the Competition Authority.
 The same level of confidentiality also applies to subsequent cooperating parties.

-Nevertheless, to the extent that the confidentiality of the investigation will not be harmed, the applicant undertakings can provide information to other competition authorities and institutions, organisations and auditors.
-The applicant is in any case obliged to maintain active cooperation until a final decision is taken by the Competition Board following the conclusion of the investigation.
-As per paragraph 44 of the Guidelines on Explanation of the Regulation on Active Cooperation, if the employees or personnel of the applicant undertaking disclose the leniency application to other undertakings and thus breach confidentiality, the board will evaluate the situation on a case-by-case basis based on whether the person at issue is a high-level manager and whether the board was notified promptly of the breach.
+Nevertheless, to the extent that the confidentiality of the investigation will not be harmed, the applicant undertaking can provide information to other competition authorities and institutions, organisations and auditors.
+The applicant is in any case obliged to maintain active cooperation until a final decision has been taken by the Competition Board following the conclusion of the investigation.
+As per Paragraph 44 of the Guidelines on Explanation of the Regulation on Active Cooperation, if the employees or personnel of the applicant undertaking disclose the leniency application to other undertakings and thus breach confidentiality, the Competition Board will evaluate the situation on a case-by-case basis based on whether:

 While the Competition Board can also evaluate information and documents ex officio, the general rule is that information and documents that are not requested to be treated as confidential will be treated as non-confidential.
-Undertakings must request confidentiality from the board in writing and justify their reasons for the confidential nature of the information or documents that are requested to be treated as commercial secrets.
+Undertakings must request confidentiality from the Competition Board in writing and justify their reasons for the confidential nature of the information or documents that are requested to be treated as commercial secrets.
 Non-confidential information may become public through a reasoned decision.

-Since active cooperation is required of all applicant cartel members in order to benefit from the leniency or immunity granted by the board, extra effort should be spent on keeping the board informed to the fullest extent possible regarding the cartel that is subject to investigation.
+Since active cooperation is required of all applicant cartel members and cartel facilitators in order to benefit from the leniency or immunity granted by the Competition Board, extra effort should be spent on keeping the Competition Board informed to the fullest extent possible regarding the cartel that is subject to investigation.

 As regards settlement, plea bargaining and similar resolution procedures, see question 4.9.